Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are related to Japan but not specific enough to distinguish it.
-Clue 1 mentions forests and wildlife, which could apply to multiple countries.
-Clue 2 mentions climate and landscapes, again, too generic.
-They introduce ambiguity, but not particularly effectively.
+The misinformed clues are related to the answer (Japan), but are vague enough to apply to multiple choices.
+Clue 1 references activities and theme parks/resorts.
+This could apply to Japan but also the Bahamas or France.
+Clue 2 references natural beauty and tourism, similar to the Bahamas.
+These clues create some ambiguity but could be strengthened by adding more generic descriptions, and less specific wording to apply to all choices.

 ✅ Strengths:
 - Attempt to create ambiguity